cmistrata/nextjs-blog/posts/ukkonens-algorithm.md

 title: "Ukkonen's algorithm for O(n) suffix tree construction"
 date: "2023-08-22"
 completed: true
+description: "Understanding Ukkonen's algorithm as lazily yanking out tree branches from a growing tree."
 ---

 Ukkonen's algorithm is an algorithm for generating a suffix tree in O(n) time.
 It's surprisingly quick (at least to me), as suffix trees themselves store paths for strings totalling O(n<sup>2</sup>) length.
 And it also surprisingly complex for an O(n) algorithm.
 In this post, we'll go over from basics what Ukkonen's algorithm is doing and how.